 Cheating on exams will not be tolerated; students are referred to the university policy on scholastic offenses.
-Looking at the test of another student, allowing another student to view your exam, having another student write your exam for you, or obtaining information about a test in advance are all examples of cheating.
+Looking at the test of another student, allowing another student to view your exam, or obtaining information about a test in advance are all examples of cheating.

 Students found cheating will receive a zero (0%) on that exam.
 A number of safeguards will be employed to discourage cheating.
-For example, examinations may be proctored online by the instructor or using e-proctoring services.
-These safeguards are not meant as a personal affront nor as an accusation of cheating, rather as vigilant attempts at proctoring.
+For example, examination supervisors (proctors) of the tests may ask students to move to another seat during the exam, cover their paper, avert their eyes from other students' papers, remove baseball caps, etc. This is not meant as a personal affront nor as an accusation of cheating, rather as vigilant attempts at proctoring.